oslo-project/oauth2/CONTRIBUTING.md

 ### Testing

-Run `pnpm test` to run tests and `pnpm build` to build the package.
+Run `pnpm build` to build the package.

 ```
-pnpm test

 pnpm build
 ```